 Look, I’ve outlined just a few of the issues to consider before writing a book about your mental illness.
 There really is so much to know.
 And while it sometimes seems like a great idea to see your life print, some people do regret it in the end because of the money, or the effort, or they just regret being so open about their lives in a book.
 Remember, once you do this, there is no taking it back.

 All that being said, writing a book about your mental illness might be the right thing for you!
 I did it, and others have too.
 Yes, it’s hard, but for some people, it’s worth it.
-Just think carefully about the roadblocks, because there are many of them.
+Just think carefully about the roadblocks because there are many of them.
 Think carefully about what you want to make public because it can bite you later.
-And create a realistic plan on how you want to get your words out there and sell them.
+And create a realistic plan for how you want to get your words out there and sell them.

 But it is kind of a magical thing to be able to hold your words on paper.
 That’s probably something to remember too.